What is the Freedom of Information (FOI) Act 2000?

 - personalise the FOI template letter.
 Click this link to open the FOI template for FtPO

-- add the questions under the FOI Act that you want to be answered.
+- add the questions under the FOI Act that you want answered.

-- email and send it via signed for mail it to the CEO of the relevant NHS department.
+- email or send it via signed for mail to the CEO of the relevant NHS department.

 how long do they have to respond?

-The NHS Organisation normally has 1 calendar month from the day of acknowledging the request to respond with the information you have requested.
-Sometimes they will ask for clarification and the one calendar month will only start from the day they have received your explanation.
+The NHS Organisation has 1 calendar month from the day the acknowledged the request.
+Unless they require clarification.
+Then the 1 calendar month deadline will only start from the day they have received your explanation.

 The link to the freedom of information template document.
 FOI template for FtPO